Editor's choice: Credible Labs Inc. (Student Loan Platform)

-How much you receive is determined by your school, and you can use your loan toward tuition, fees and education-related expenses while you’re a student.
-The government determines your interest rates, but your financial history rarely comes into play.
-And they typically come with a grace period before you’ll need to start making payments.
-However, the amount you can take out is limited.
+With both types of loans how much you receive is determined by your school, and you can use your loan toward tuition, fees and education-related expenses while you’re a student.
+And they typically come with a six-month grace period before you start making payments.

 |Federal student loans||Private student loans|